 - Vision expenses

 The IRS publishes minimum deductible and maximum medical expense limits annually.
-The chart below lists the annual HSA contribution limits and the HDHP minimum required deductibles for 2016 and 2017.
+The chart below lists the annual HSA contribution limits and the HDHP minimum required deductibles for 2020.

 Contributions and out-of-pocket limits for HSAs and HDHPs

 |HSA contribution limit (employer + employee)||Self only: $3,550

 |HDHP minimum deductibles||Self only: $1,400

 *Catch-up contributions can be made at any time in the year the participant turns 55.